-The Camp fYrefly Artist-in-Residence Program hosts emerging and established contemporary artists who have demonstrated a commitment to innovation, exploration, community outreach, and the public understanding of LGBTQ+ experiences and identities.
+The Camp fYrefly Artist-in-Residence Program hosts emerging and established contemporary artists who have demonstrated a commitment to innovation, exploration, community outreach, and the public understanding of 2SLGBTQ+ experiences and identities.

 The Artists-in-Residence program draws from all disciplines, including painting, printmaking, sculpture, photography, video, music, literature, dance, conceptual and installation art, and contemporary performance.
 Working collaboratively with our team of adult mentors, artists help to introduce new techniques, materials, and ideas designed to help youth to grow individually and to transform their communities.